jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

 This also illustrates one of the most important concepts in Jupyter - __cells__.
 A cell in Python is a box that might contain SAS code, SAS log output, SAS ODS output, or documentation.

-__To run the code in a cell, I position the cursor in the cell and click on the right-pointing triangle in the command bar.__
+To run the code in a cell, I position the cursor in the cell and click on the right-pointing triangle in the command bar.

-After code has completed, you will see two types of cells.
+After the code has completed running, you will see two types of cells.
 The cell with text in a grey box (labeled with a blue 1 at the left) is a code cell, and the cell underneath (with a red 1) is an output cell that shows the log resulting from running the code in the code cell.
 The code cell is editable, and as you can see, it has some syntax coloring.

 Like SAS Studio and Enterprise Guide, Jupyter sends code off into the ether to run.
 Generally will go to a server somewhere.
 The first thing to happen is establishing a connection, as shown in ``SAS Connection established.
 Subprocess id is 16416``.
 There's usually a 10-20 second pause while communications are being established, but that happens only once at the beginning.
 Jupyter will keep re-using the same connection until you close it.